 Ayurveda is a 5,000-year-old system of natural healing that’s truly stood the test of time.
 First originating in the Vedic culture of India, it’s actually considered by many to be the oldest healing science there is.

-What is Ayurvedic treatment beneficial for?
-According to a 2015 report published by University of Maryland Medical Center, Ayurvedic medicine and an appropriate Ayurvedic diet can help treat inflammatory, hormonal, digestive and autoimmune conditions, including:
+According to a report published by University of Maryland Medical Center, Ayurvedic medicine and an appropriate Ayurvedic diet can help treat inflammatory, hormonal, digestive and autoimmune problems, including:

 - Anxiety or depression